nus-cs1010/2324-s1/docs/14-array.md

 This is wrong for two reasons:

 - We are declaring an array `squared` with a variable size on the stack.
-This is called a variable-length array, or VLA.
-This is a misnomer since once the array is created, the length is fixed.  _VLA is banned in CS1010.
+This is called a variable-length array, or VLA.  _VLA is banned in CS1010.
 Even outside of CS1010, VLA should be used with extreme care.
 A VLA is allocated on the stack, which typically has very limited memory.
 If the stack runs out of memory, your program would crash!
-The situation is worse if the size of the VLA is read as an input from the users -- this implies that an external user could enter malicious input to crash your program._
+The situation is worse if the size of the VLA is _read as input from the_ users -- this implies that an external user could enter a malicious input to crash your program._
 - By returning `squared`, we are returning the memory address of an array allocated on the stack.
 Recall that when a function exits, the memory allocated to it on the stack is reclaimed and reused.
-Thus, the array `squared` no longer exists, and the content of the returned array is {--not--} {++now++} undetermined.
+Thus, the array `squared` no longer exists, and the content of the returned array is now undetermined.

 There is a right way to do this involving allocating memory on the heap, but we will explore it in a later unit.
 But, in short, at this point, you haven't learned enough yet to have a correct and meaningful way to return an array from a function.

 ## Array Index Out of Bound

 A common bug when we work with arrays is accessing a location beyond what is allocated to the array.
 Unlike other languages like Java, which checks the bound for you, C does not.
-So we could write the following code and it would compile perfectly.
+So we could write the following code, and it would compile perfectly.

 ```C
 int main()